Course syllabus for

 8) based on a global health perspective be able to understand and evaluate occurrence and differences in refraction development among individuals

-9) reason about sustainable development as concept knowledge field and as an integrated (ecological, economic and social) perspective on social progress and man's interplay with nature - particularly in an optometric perspective.
+9) identify, reason and reflect on questions about ethics and equal conditions, and on sustainable development as concept, area of knowledge and as an integrated perspective on societal development and man's interaction with nature - particularly in an optometric perspective.

 In addition to the above the student should, in a level-suited optometry-, care- and scientific perspective, be able to